 Our Adjustable Bed+ comes with full-body massagers in addition to all of the convenient features included in our Adjustable Bed.
 With the Adjustable Bed+, you can enjoy a full body massage while controlling the massager intensity with the remote or an app.

 Prices of our Amerisleep Adjustable Bed

-Our Amerisleep Adjustable Bed is available in five standard sizes, including the split king option.
+Our Amerisleep Adjustable Bed is available in six standard sizes, including the split king option.
 It is backed with a 10-year warranty covering manufacturing defects.

 |Adjustable Bed Size||Price|